 GitHub address: https://github.com/ffay/lanproxy

-If you are not familiar with the commands related to text editing on Linux, you can unzip it on your computer now, find the corresponding configuration file (proxy-server-20171116/conf/config.propertoes) to edit it, and then compress it again and upload it to the server.
+If you are familiar with text editing commands such as vi (vim), you can directly upload the original server-side compressed package to the service, and then use these commands to edit the configuration file (proxy-server-20171116/conf/config.propertoes) after decompression.
+If you are not familiar with text editing related commands on Linux, you can unzip it on your computer now, find the corresponding configuration file (proxy-server-20171116/conf/config.propertoes), edit it, and then compress it again and upload it to the server.

 Note: Modify the username and password fields.

 Then upload the server to the server through the scp command.
 Log in with the previously configured username and password.
 After logging in, add a client, as shown below.
 Just write the name as you like and use a randomly generated key.
 After that, you will see an additional entry G-IPCam in the configuration management.
 Click on the entry and then click Add Configuration to add port mapping (add a camera mapping, and fill in the backend proxy information with the IP address previously displayed on the camera): After clicking submit, a piece of mapping data is added.

 You need to set up a security group configuration to open port 8080.
 If it is a server on other platforms, you need to set up a firewall to open the port.
 The specific setting method needs to be set according to the type of server system.
 You can search for it yourself.